radusw/cities/README.md

 $curl http://localhost:9000/api/London
 ```

-Open the browser and go to http://localhost:9000 or http://localhost:9000/Bucharest
+Open the browser and go to `http://localhost:9000/elm` for Elm FE or `http://localhost:9000/<city e.g. /Bucharest>` for Twirl FE